Akhnoor: Ancient

 Kushan period and Gupta period.
 Apart from an ancient an eight-spoke Stupa (a mound-like structure containing Buddhist relics, made of high-quality baked bricks and surrounded by stone pathways, meditation cells and rooms), life sized Terracotta busts of Buddha and coins belonging to those periods were also excavated from the sites.
 The 14th Dalai Lama visited the place in August, 2012.
 Buddhist relics from the Pre-Kushan reign and silver caskets, gold and silver leaves, pearls, corals and three copper coins from the Gupta period are reported to be found.
 The location of the Stupas is such that it lies on the ancient routes from Pataliputra, in present-day Patna, Bihar, in India to Taxila now in Punjab Province, Pakistan.
+Dar, the now small village in Akhnoor, was a Zamindari Estate to the Dhar family established by Maharaja Virendra Mohan Dar, which later shifted to Dhamrai and Rajrajeshwar in Bangladesh.